 With each of these decisions, you have to collaborate with others and teach them how to tackle problems with a different mindset.
 However, don't take control and assume your solutions are always correct simply because you have a greater grasp of the customer perspective.
 You're still a member of a larger C-suite, and every opinion matters.

 The important thing is to work together.
 Since the CCO position is still becoming an established seat in the c-suite, it may be easy for other executives to treat it as less significant.
 Assert yourself as an equal partner and not someone who requires the approval of others.

 Unlike other C-suite titles, the CCO doesn't just work with other employees.
 You also get to work with customers.
 And customers these days love to give feedback, be it positive or negative.

 If you want to become the CCO, you need to learn to accept feedback, even if it is negative, and also take it into consideration when developing new customer strategies.

 Bringing in this new mindset might be difficult.
 Typically, companies don't favor an influx of trial-and-error in creating new strategies.
 However, in your customer-centric role, it's essential.
 By using surveys and other forms of feedback, you can teach the rest of the c-suite to be open to consistent change and, ultimately, growth in the company.

 4. Work closely with your front-line teams.

-What can you, as the CCO, do to improve this statistic?
+What can you, as the CCO, do to prevent this?
 Well, you can get your workers actually excited about their role.
 Just as you might try to find the root cause of customer dissatisfaction with a product or service, you should try to find the root cause of employee dissatisfaction with their role.